AI prompts

 📈 **[Intelligent Trading Signals](https://t.me/intelligent_trading_signals)** 📉 **<https://t.me/intelligent_trading_signals>**

-Everybody can subscribe to the channel to get the impression about the signals this bot generates.
+Everybody can subscribe to the channel to get the impression about the signals this bot can generate.

 Currently, the bot is configured using the following parameters: